ibm-mas/ansible-devops/ibm/mas_devops/roles/longhorn/README.md

 >
 > Longhorn is free, open source software.
 Originally developed by Rancher Labs, it is now being developed as a incubating project of the Cloud Native Computing Foundation.

-The Longhorn UI will be available at `https://longhorn-ui-longhorn-system.{clusterdomain}` (supporting authenciation via OpenShift OAuth).
+The Longhorn UI will be available at `https://longhorn-ui-longhorn-system.{clusterdomain}` (authentication via OpenShift OAuth).

 More information:
 - [What is Longhorn?](https://longhorn.io/docs/latest/what-is-longhorn/)